FrazLaw/RoboPot/Robot/README.md

 ### Translate characters into coordinates- Location Class

-This function will translate the input character **ref** into the required x and y coordinates required to calculate the path to robopots destination
+This function will translate the input character **ref** into the required x and y coordinates required to calculate the path to robopots destination.
+For example 'A' corresponds to x =0, y=0 and P corresponds to x=3, y=3;
 ```c++

 const char Location_ref[4][4] = {'A', 'B', 'C', 'D', 'E', 'F', 'G', 'H', 'I', 'J', 'K', 'L','M', 'N', 'O', 'P' };